-Writing blog articles is both an art form and a science.
-And if you are looking for the best ways to increase traffic to your blog, you need to be both an artist and a scientist.
+Creating blog content is both an art form and a science.
+And if you are looking for the best ways to increase traffic, you need these blog writing tips.

 Yes, we are aware there are many tactics you can take to increase blog traffic, but today we are going to focus on specific writing tips that will speak to your audiences — as well as the Google ranking factor — to allow for your blog to receive the traffic you want and provide your audience the content they seek.